Janet E. Duncan, FSA 2014, FCAS, MAAA

 Ethics and Transparency

-Ethics, integrity and professionalism have always been important to me and I am thankful I learned the importance of these early on in my career as they have served me well.
+Ethics, integrity, and professionalism have always been important to me and I am thankful I learned the importance of these early on in my career as they have served me well.

 With regard to transparency – I would point to my support of the GI track within the SOA.
-I am pleased to support the SOA’s initiative – despite past unpopularity with many colleagues.
+I am proud to support the SOA’s initiative – despite past unpopularity with some colleagues.
 I do take the time to explain why I feel it’s important and worthwhile, and although I try to provide a persuasive argument for my position, I allow others to express their own disagreement without judgement.

 Respectful and prudent use of resources is an important function of all board members.
 Explain how you have demonstrated this characteristic in either your work or volunteer experiences and how it will carry over to your role on the SOA Board.

 Resources and time are always limited – whether you are working for an employer or on a committee.
-My work experience as CFO leading a finance department as well as multiple experiences leading actuarial reserving functions has taught me to balance and prioritize on a regular basis.
+My work experience as a CFO leading a finance department as well as multiple experiences leading actuarial reserving functions has taught me to balance and prioritize on a regular basis.
 Having diversity on working teams is an important way to accomplish this.
-It is important to ensure that teams are comprised of many different strengths.
+It is important to ensure that teams are comprised of diverse strengths.
 I teach people to surround themselves with people who can complement their weaknesses rather than duplicate their strengths.

 Volunteer and Governance Experience